snowphantom/BKTrans/README.md

 ### Want to contribute? ###

 This project is't already perfect.
 If finding some ugly bugs, just reporting them.
+You are welcome <3

 ### Happy enjoy 🎉🎉🎉